Why we’re Craft CMS developers

 - One user account — The Solo edition is limited to a single admin account.

-- Ultra-flexible content modeling — Define custom content types, fields, and relations needed to perfectly contain your unique content requirements.
+- Ultra-flexible content modelling — Define custom content types, fields, and relations needed to perfectly contain your unique content requirements.

 - Multi-site + localisation — Serve multiple related/localised sites from a single Craft installation.